Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

 \subsection{$\mathsf{PACE}$ algorithm}

-The goal of the theoretical results for $\mathsf{PACE}$ is to show that the estimated clustering matrix $\hat C$, is ``close'' to the true clustering matrix $C$ which generated the network.
-To formalize this notion, let $\tilde\delta(C^*,\hat C)$ be the difference between the true matrix $C^*$ and estimate $\hat C$ where
+The goal of the theoretical results for $\mathsf{PACE}$ is to show that the estimated clustering matrix $\hat \bC$, is ``close'' to the true clustering matrix $\bC$ which generated the network.
+Recall that $C_{ij}=1$, if nodes $i$ and $j$ are in the same community, and 0 otherwise.
+To formalize this notion, let $\tilde\delta(\bC,\hat \bC)$ be the difference between the true $\bC$ and estimate $\hat \bC$ where

 and $||\cdot||_F$ is the Frobenius norm.
-Thus, $\tilde\delta(C,\hat C)$ is the mis-clustering rate of the $\mathsf{PACE}$ algorithm.
+Thus, $\tilde\delta(\bC,\hat \bC)$ is the mis-clustering rate of the $\mathsf{PACE}$ algorithm.
 In the following theorem, the authors bound the expectation of this term under a general community detection algorithm and sampling scheme.\\